Make Your Own Advent Calendar Wreath

 And here is a close-up of a covered clothespin.
 As long as you get the width of the strip of paper correct it is really easy to trim any excess from the ends of the peg once the paper is stuck down, using a blade.

-To stick your pegs evenly around the wreath so that it looks all symmetrical my husband made this handy little template to use ( download here ).
+To stick your pegs evenly around the wreath so that it looks all symmetrical here's a handy little template .
 Once printed, line up the outer circle of your cardboard base with the circle line on the template, and you'll be able to use the radiating lines to help align the pegs symmetrically around the wreath.

 Now it is time to work relatively quickly (and to supervise the kiddies!).
 Using a hot-glue gun, make a stripe of glue in the middle of one of the segments.